Wonder Wheel: Development and early years

+1930s to 1970s

+The Wonder Wheel was damaged in a 1933 fire that also burned down several attractions nearby.
+The wheel was also known as the "Eccentric Ferris Wheel" before being renamed the Wonder Wheel by 1940.
+During World War II, the lights on the Wonder Wheel were turned off due to a blackout order affecting Coney Island.
+The ride set an all-time daily ridership record on July 4, 1947, when it carried 14,506 passengers.
+The Wonder Wheel continued to operate through the 1950s, and it recorded its ten-millionth lifetime passenger in 1952.
+One account from 1953 described the ride as carrying thousands of passengers, with clients coming from the South and along the East Coast.
+At the time, although Herman Garms still owned the ride, Fred was the manager, and there were multiple longtime employees on payroll.
+The New York City Department of Buildings inspected the wheel each year, as each amusement ride in Coney Island could operate only with a license that expired every March, and the licenses could not be renewed without a building inspection.

-By the 1960s, Herman Garms's son Alfred "Fred" Garms took over operation of the Wonder Wheel.
+By the 1960s, Fred Garms had taken over operation of the Wonder Wheel.
 Coney Island started to decline during the mid-20th century, and by 1964, it had seen its lowest number of visitors in 25 years.
-Despite subsequent failed attempts to redevelop the area as a casino area or theme park, the Wonder Wheel continued to operate.
+Despite subsequent attempts to redevelop the area, the Wonder Wheel continued to operate.
 Furthermore, it had not had any significant incidents in its history, making it a relatively well-off ride when other Coney Island attractions were closing.
-To prevent against crime, the wheel and surrounding attractions were protected by two German Shepherds at night: one at the wheel's base and the other on an adjacent roof; during the day, the dogs rode around in one of the Wonder Wheel's cars, where the operator provided food and water for them.
-Off-duty security officers were also hired to avoid conflicts with the mafia.
+To discourage crime, the wheel and surrounding attractions were protected by two German Shepherds at night: one at the wheel's base and the other on an adjacent roof; during the day, the dogs rode around in one of the Wonder Wheel's cars, where the operator provided food and water for them.
+Off-duty security officers were also hired to prevent confrontations with the mafia.
+By the 1970s, the Wonder Wheel had carried more than 20 million lifetime riders.
+To keep up with expenses, the Wonder Wheel raised ticket prices significantly, from $0.50 in 1976 to $1.25 by 1981.